 “Where’s that campaign brief that performed so well last quarter?
-Who has the targeting parameters we used for that successful LinkedIn campaign?
+Who has the targeting parameters from the LinkedIn campaign that crushed?
 Didn’t someone already solve this exact problem last year?”

-A Marketing Success Library is a structured knowledge base specifically dedicated to documenting successful marketing initiatives, campaigns, and processes.
-Unlike general documentation that simply describes what was done, an effective knowledge management system captures the strategic thinking, contextual factors, and measurable outcomes that made particular approaches successful.
+A ‘What Worked’ library is a structured knowledge base section dedicated to the campaigns, briefs, and processes that produced your best results.
+Unlike a generic archive that just stores what was done, a real library captures the strategic thinking, contextual factors, and measurable outcomes that made the approach work.

-This specialized repository transforms knowledge held by individual team members into organizational knowledge available to the entire team.
-The key difference between a standard marketing archive and a success library is its focus on capturing both the “what” and the “why” behind marketing success.
+This turns knowledge held in one person’s head into knowledge the rest of the team can use.
+The difference between a marketing archive and a What Worked library is its focus on capturing both the what and the why.

 - Creative briefs that drove exceptional results